Code-Institute-Submissions/hawthorn_wine_co/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML5) Used for storing all my pages.
 - [CSS](https://no.wikipedia.org/wiki/Cascading_Style_Sheets) Used for the styling of my webpage.
 - [Javascript](https://no.wikipedia.org/wiki/JavaScript) Used for initializing my buttons and some functions for my payment  methods(Stripe API).
-- [Stripe](https://stripe.com/en-no) Used for accepting payments for feature upvotes.
+- [Stripe](https://stripe.com/en-no) Used for accepting payments.
 - [Bootstrap](https://getbootstrap.com/docs/4.4/) Used for styling of the webpage.
 - [Font-Awesome-Icons](https://fontawesome.com/icons?d=gallery&m=free) used for styling my navigation bar and some other         sections.
 - [Jquery](https://en.wikipedia.org/wiki/JQuery) Used for manipulating the dom and for the Stripe API development.

 ### Back-End

 - [Django](https://docs.djangoproject.com/en/3.0/releases/1.11/) For all the functionality and all my coding.
 - [Git](https://en.wikipedia.org/wiki/Git) Used for writing commands and inserting new documents in my webpage
-- [Github](https://github.com/) Used to store my webpage for the users to have access to that and for my tutors and mentor to help me with my Milestone Project.
+- [Github](https://github.com/) Used to store my webpage for the users to have access and for my tutors and mentor to help me with my Milestone Project.
 - [PostgreSQL](https://www.postgresql.org/)Used for deployment in Heroku.
 - [Gunicorn](https://docs.gunicorn.org/en/stable/) Used as the Http server.
 - [Heroku](https://en.wikipedia.org/wiki/Heroku) Used for the deployment of my project.